 How long does it take to get your period back when it goes?

 For me, it took about 4-5 months to get it back after gaining weight and swapping some high intensity exercise.
-However, it was still irregular.
 I introduced supplements, nutrition advice and meditation, then they started to become more regular.
+I’d never been so happy to see my period!

 Every woman is different.
 If you are struggling with amenorrhea, chat to your GP who should be able to talk you through your options and look into any underlying causes as to why you have missed periods.
 Remember, if they suggest going on the pill – this is not a real bleed, but a withdrawal bleed.
 So it doesn’t solve the problem!